-Ultrasound Tech Salary and Career Opportunities in New Jersey
+What’s an Average Ultrasound Tech Salary in New Jersey?

-If you’re interested in becoming an ultrasound technologist in New Jersey, then the first step is to research your options.
-There’s a lot to consider when you are starting your professional life or changing your career, so we’ve done the research for you.
+Looking to become an ultrasound technologist in New Jersey?
+There’s so much to consider before starting your professional life or changing your career, so we’ve done the research for you.

-First of all, it’s worth noting that ultrasound and sonography are the same thing.
-For example, if you complete a diagnostic medical sonography training program, you might be referred to as a medical sonographer or an ultrasound technologist.
+It’s worth noting that ultrasound and sonography are the same thing.
+If you choose to complete diagnostic medical sonography training, you could be called a medical sonographer or ultrasound technologist.

-Ultrasound (or sonography) is a painless medical procedure that uses high-frequency sound waves to take images of the inside of the body.
-These waves capture and produce images of organs, tissues, vessels, and blood flow without any incisions.
+This medical procedure uses painless, high-frequency sound waves to take images of organs, tissues, vessels, and blood flow – all without any incisions.

-An ultrasound scan is often the first procedure that physicians order when a problem or disease is suspected.
-Sonography helps physicians diagnose a variety of conditions, evaluate symptoms of pain, swelling, or infection, and asses damage after illnesses.
-It is also used to guide procedures such as needle biopsies and breast cancer biopsies.
+When a problem or disease is suspected, an ultrasound scan is often the first procedure that physicians order.
+Sonography helps physicians diagnose a variety of conditions, evaluate symptoms of pain, assess damage after illnesses, and guide procedures (such as needle and breast cancer biopsies).

 What Does an Ultrasound Technologist Do?

-The role of a medical sonographer is a varied one.
-Their main responsibility is to take images of the internal structures of the body using high-tech ultrasound equipment.
-Other aspects of the job can include:
+The main responsibility of ultrasound techs is to take internal images of the body using high-tech ultrasound equipment.
+Other aspects of this allied health career can include: